vince-koch/vince-koch.github.io/README.md

 * > npm run deploy

     Rebuilds the app (`npm run build`) and then publishes to the _gh-pages_ branch.
 See [gh-pages](https://www.npmjs.com/package/gh-pages) for more information)

+## Other notes

+ * By default, github pages will disregard directories that begin with an underscore ( _ ) as part of its jekyll processing.
+You can bypass that by putting an empty
+   `.nojekyll` file in the top level of your repository.
+[This](https://github.blog/2009-12-29-bypassing-jekyll-on-github-pages/) blog entry was the one that help me understand.

+        It is now possible to completely bypass Jekyll processing on GitHub Pages by creating a file named .nojekyll in the root of your pages repo and pushing it to GitHub.
+        This should only be necessary if your site uses files or directories that start with underscores since Jekyll considers these to be special resources and does not copy them to the final site.